Dr. Shirley's History Pages

 AD 65

-Nero orders Seneca and Lucan to commit suicide; they obey.
+Nero ordered Seneca and Lucan to commit suicide; they obeyed.
 If they had not done so, all the members of their families would have been destroyed

 AD 65-150

-The Didache ("The Teaching of the twelve Apostles") written
+The Didache ("The Teaching of the Twelve Apostles") written - an early book of advice for Church leaders

 The "Gospel of Thomas" written, probably based on Q